tmoerman/vcf-comp/README.md

 Nice!

 This sequence of steps illustrates the primary usage pattern of the VCF-comp library.
+See section [QC analyses](#) for an overview of QC functionality.

 Let's now apply this for a SNP comparison.

 ### Start a SNP comparison

+Analogously, we launch a SNP comparison.

 `TODO`

-## OVERVIEW OF AVAILABLE ANALYSES
+## OVERVIEW OF ANALYSES

+### QC analyses

+### SNP comparison analyses

 `TODO`